 Disputed statement[edit]

-If a Wikipedia article links to this page, it is because someone is concerned that the article contains inaccurate statement(s).
-Such statements are followed by the warnings [disputeddiscuss] or [dubiousdiscuss].
-You can insert such a warning by using the templates ((Disputed inline)) or ((Dubious)).
+If a Wikipedia article links to this page, it is due to an editor's concerns regarding the accuracy of statements within that article.
+Statements causing such concern are marked with the tags [disputeddiscuss] or [dubiousdiscuss].
+An editor can insert such a warning by using the templates ((Disputed inline)) or ((Dubious)).

 If your work has been tagged:

-If you come across a statement with an accuracy warning, please do the following:
+If you encounter a statement with an accuracy warning, please:

-If you come across a statement that seems or is inaccurate, please do the following:
+If you encounter a statement that seems to be or is inaccurate, please:

 If you cannot correct it right away: